David Datuna: Works

 On October 31, 2016, Datuna flew his artistic representations of both U.S. presidential candidates both presidential to the Statue of Liberty in an art performance connected to the Make America Stronger Together installation.
 Datuna chose the New York City landmark for it being the most iconic symbol of American values and its unique status as the beacon of hope for the world.

-Following his battle with cancer, Datuna established The Fund for Life, a philanthropic organization dedicated to fighting fatal diseases worldwide.
+Following his cancer diagnosis, Datuna established The Fund for Life, a philanthropic organization dedicated to fighting fatal diseases worldwide.
 In conjunction with the Fund, David also established the Life Award, which is given to corporations and individuals for exceptional contributions to sustaining and saving of human lives.
 The first recipient of the Life Award became Gilead Sciences, Inc. for its work in Georgia in combating the hepatitis C epidemic.

 On June 8, 2017, Datuna created a 10-foot ice sculpture of Donald Trump's name in response to U.S. president's withdrawal from the Paris Climate Agreement.
 Sculpture and the art performance was called This Too Shall Pass.

 On December 13, 2017, he presented his rendition of the flag of Saudi Arabia to His Royal Highness Prince Khalid Al Faisal, the Governor of the Western Province, as a gift from the Americans to the people of Saudi Arabia.
 Titled Saudi Arabia - Viewpoint of Billions this mixed media sculpture is Datuna's call for closer human ties between the two countries, with art paving the way to better understanding, acceptance, and unity.
 This project was done in close cooperation and with support from the U.S. Embassy in Riyadh and the Ministry of Culture and Information of Saudi Arabia.

 In 2018, the artist created the work "All-Seeing V" which was sold for 400,000 euros.
 The painting dedicated to Vladimir Putin was created on the eve of the meeting of the presidents of Russia and the United States in Helsinki.

 On December 7, 2019, Datuna ate the banana installed as part of Comedian, by Italian artist Maurizio Cattelan, which had recently sold for $120,000 at Art Basel Miami.
 Datuna called his intervention an act of "art performance", dubbed Hungry Artist.
 He commented that he loves Maurizio Cattelan's artwork and really loves this installation, adding that it was very delicious.
 He added that “What we perceive as materialism is nothing but social conditioning.
 Any meaningful interaction with an object could turn it to art.
 I am a hungry artist, and I am hungry for new interactions.”
 Galerie Perrotin, which was exhibiting the work, replaced the banana consumed by Datuna and stated that the value of the piece was the "idea", not the physical banana.